DgnsGui/DGNS-Music-Player/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements, bug fixes, or new features, feel free to contribute.

 ## License